multiversx/mx-docs/docs/integrators/creating-transactions.md

 ## **SDK and tools support for creating and signing transactions**

-There are SDKs or tools with support for interacting with the Elrond blockchain, so one can use one of the following SDKs to perform transactions creation and signing:
+There are SDKs or tools with support for interacting with the MultiversX blockchain, so one can use one of the following SDKs to perform transactions creation and signing:

 - [erdjs - JavaScript SDK](/sdk-and-tools/erdjs)